304 North Cardinal St.

 Because of this uneven foundation, the strong steel diagrid structure was utilised to balance the load of the skyscraper across the centre of the site — where deep pilings were not permitted.
 The closest foundation piles are located only 2 m away from the Jubilee line tunnels.

-The unique shape of the structure is actually an octagon, with the steel exoskeleton supporting the octagonal core every 4 storeys.
-At the base of the building there is a three-storey annex that will house additional residents facilities, some of the buildings plant works, and a roof terrace providing residents views across Middle Dock.
+The unique shape of the structure is an octagon, with the steel exoskeleton supporting the octagonal core every 4 storeys.
+At the base of the building there is a three-storey annex that houses additional residents facilities, some of the buildings plant works, and a roof terrace providing residents views across Middle Dock.

 While the location posed several challenges in construction, the benefits are clear.
 Newfoundland stands at the head of Middle Dock, with unobstructed views east across Canary Wharf.

-At the moment, Newfoundland Quay also posses unobstructed views to the west across central London, however this westerly aspect may change with development plans secured for a JP Morgan owned site to the immediate west.
+At the moment, Newfoundland Quay also posses unobstructed views to the west across central London.
+This westerly aspect may eventually change with a 2 million square foot development scheme, secured for a JP Morgan owned site to the immediate west.

 Aside from the views the site is also very well placed for multiple transport links.